williamjturkel/H3885G-FW25/Wk02/README.md

 - **Task**: Students practice using NotebookLM to work on synthesis briefing.
 - **Procedure**:
     1. **Apply Persona**: In a new NotebookLM notebook, click "Configure Notebook" and then paste the edited **Sample Master Prompt** (from Activity 1) into the "Custom" window and save it.
-    2. **Load Sources**: Load these two sources from the [Pentagon Papers](https://www.archives.gov/research/pentagon-papers) into the notebook
+    2. **Load Sources**: Load these two sources from the [Pentagon Papers](https://www.archives.gov/research/pentagon-papers) into the notebook (you can copy the URLs from the links and use those rather than downloading and uploading PDFs)
        - [Part V. A. Justification of the War.
 Public Statements.
 Volume I: C--The Kennedy Administration](https://nara-media-001.s3.amazonaws.com/arcmedia/research/pentagon-papers/Pentagon-Papers-Part-V-A-Vol-IC.pdf)
        - [Part V. B. 4.
 Justification of the War.
 Internal Documents.
 The Kennedy Administration.
 Book I](https://nara-media-001.s3.amazonaws.com/arcmedia/research/pentagon-papers/Pentagon-Papers-Part-V-B-4-Book-I.pdf)
     4. **Test**: Try asking "_Based on the grounding you have, what are the three most significant contradictions in these accounts?_" Save a copy of its response so you can refer to it later if you need to.